-PE and games are taught by Mr Webster on a Thursday.
-Children need to have their kits in school all the time.
-The focus this term is gymnastics.
+PE and games are on a Thursday.
+The focus this term is invasion games and dance.

 Year 6 Team

 The main focus of the first half of the term will be consolidation of Place Value work from Year 5 while working on our new Year 6 objectives.
 We will be learning about numbers up to ten million! addition, subtraction, multiplication and division will soon follow and take us towards Christmas.
 Fractions and decimals will also appear in this term!

 We will be sending home the Pick n Mix activities for this term very soon...

 By the end of the year children are required to know all of the Year 3/4 key word spellings and most of the Year 5/6 key words spellings.
 There are also Year 5/6 spelling patterns to learn and apply.
 Accurate spelling is required in order to achieve the expected Year 6 standard in writing.
 Therefore learning weekly spellings is essential for success in Year 6.